blemio/DragonFinance_TartanHacks2026/README.md

 Dragon Finance — TartanHacks 2026

 Dragon Finance is a web app pilot project that gamifies personal finance where users adopt a dragon and receive AI-powered feedback on spending habits, log purchases, earn XP, and influence your dragon’s mood based on financial decisions.
+This tool can be tremendously beneficial for the youth for learning good financial decisions due to gameification.

-Built with React (Vite), Vercel Serverless Functions, and OpenAI.
+Dragon Finance was built with React (Vite), Vercel Serverless Functions, and OpenAI.

 ---